-I joined Koodoo as one of the first four development hires and played the role of Lead Software Engineer.
+I joined Koodoo as one of the first four development hires and took the role of Lead Software Engineer.
 During my time there, I worked with the team to develop a state of the art microservices system.
 This system allowed Koodoo to take full advantage of their pedigree in the mortgage market having pivoted out of other mortgage-related ventures shortly after I joined their former company Dynamo.

 I spent my time at Koodoo creating and cultivating the software architecture as well as playing a lead role in implementing it.
 At the same time, the team and I worked to collectively improve our knowledge and skill as we gradually improved the software.
 The result of this was a system the was "dressed to impress" when it hit the board rooms of our potential customers.
 We moved quickly at Koodoo, but we took steps to secure our future while we did it.